Nokshi Kantha

-The show stars actress Manali Dey of Bou Kotha Kao fame and actor Suman Dey of Bodhuboron and E Amar Gurudakshina fame in the lead roles.
-This show marks the comeback of actress Manali Dey in a lead role on Bengali Television after 2 years, since her portrayal of Nidhi in the Colors Bangla show "Bhule Jeona Please" and her stint as Mouli in the Zee Bangla horror-comedy series Bhutu.
+The show stars actress Manali Dey of Bou Kotha Kao and actor Suman Dey of Bodhuboron and E Amar Gurudakshina in the lead roles.
+This show marks the comeback of actress Manali Dey in a lead role on Bengali Television after two years, since her portrayal of Nidhi in the Colors Bangla show Bhule Jeona Please and her stint as Mouli in the Zee Bangla horror-comedy series Bhutu.
 In this show, she played the lead role "Shabnam".

+This was the last serial by the production house in the channel because due to some issues the production houses has stopped bringing shows in Zee Bangla.

 Series overview

 Shabnam is a Muslim girl by birth, who aspires to become a doctor.
 She believes in changing orthodox views and discrimination in the society through her continuous quest to harbour a kinship with a traditional Bengali Hindu family that she has known since her childhood.
 Her life takes a turn when she runs away from her forced marriage and is rescued by a hearty doctor, Jashojit.
 Jashojit marries her in order to stand by Shabnam in her quest to become self dependent and achieve her dreams.
 What follows is how Shabnam fulfills her dream of becoming a doctor, while she struggles to adjust in a conservative Hindu family and get accepted by her in-laws.